 Are Peltier dehumidifiers worth it?

-Peltier dehumidifiers are worth it for quiet moisture control in a small, warm, enclosed space with mild dampness.
-They are usually not worth it for basements, large rooms, wet building materials, or humidity that stays above 60%.
+Peltier dehumidifiers are worth it for quiet moisture control in a very small, warm, enclosed space with mild dampness.
+They are usually not worth it for basements, full-room drying, wet building materials, or humidity that stays above 60% after 48 to 72 hours of use.

 What is the most reliable Peltier dehumidifier?